 1. Retail Spaces: Chicago Lawn’s main commercial corridors, particularly along 63rd Street, Kedzie Avenue, and Western Avenue, are home to various retail businesses.
 These areas are bustling with activity, offering everything from grocery stores and restaurants to specialty shops and service-oriented businesses.

-2. Office Spaces: While Chicago Lawn is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, non-profits, and professional services.
+2. Chicago Office Spaces: While Chicago Lawn is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, non-profits, and professional services.
 These offices are often in converted residential properties or small commercial buildings along major streets.

 3. Mixed-Use Developments: Mixed-use properties are increasingly common in Chicago Lawn, especially along its key commercial streets.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while meeting the needs of the local population.